kwkoo/dynatrace-regex_plugin/README.md

 This plugin captures values from a text file using regular expressions.

-The plugin requires the [OneAgent SDK](https://dynatrace.github.io/plugin-sdk/index.html).
+The plugin requires the [OneAgent Plugin SDK](https://dynatrace.github.io/plugin-sdk/index.html).

 ## Customizing the plugin